syncfusion-content/uwp-docs/uwp/SfDiagram/Stencil.md

 ###Adding style to symbol and symbol group

-The following example illustrates how to add the Symbol and symbolgroups style
+The following example illustrates how to add the Symbol and symbol groups style

 {% highlight xaml %}
 <!--Style for Symbol-->